Tenant Retention Tips for Landlords

 This is a simple thing that can go a long way.
 Write your tenants a hand-written note inside.
 Another idea is to give your tenant a small gift when they first move in.
 It may be a small gift, but they will realize you are not an ordinary landlord.

 - Improve property energy efficiency

 In today’s market, efficiency and sustainability are very current issues that more and more tenants are acutely aware of.
 If your property is inefficient, cold, or drafty, a tenant won’t want to extend their tenancy.
 That inefficiency can translate into higher operating costs.
+Improving the energy efficiency of a property can be as simple as contacting a window replacement in Denver (or closer to the property location) service and getting the aged windows replaced with newer ones that contain the warm and cool air inside according to the seasons.
 There are many federal programs and tax advantages to retrofits of properties that result in efficiencies and reduced operating costs.
 These will go a long way to helping retain tenants.

 - Improve property grounds